 Disclaimer: Otrere and Christian belong to Humaira and me.

 Otrere of the Lysander tribe was considered a bad apple.
-She was worthy of her status as the adopted daughter of Queen Ambrosine, the leader of the tribe.
-But sometimes the things she said got her into trouble.
-This happened as Otrere aged and began to question everything that happened.
+She was worthy of her status as the adopted daughter of their leader Queen Ambrosine.
+But her mouth was unbecoming of the daughter of a tribal leader.
+Otrere was born with an inquisitory nature and questioned everything that she saw.